 Salesforce is the leading cloud CRM technology, with a more than 19.7% share of the overall CRM space.
 Hence, the demand for Salesforce Developers is higher than ever.

-In this article, we’ll talk about 30 commonly asked Salesforce Developer interview questions.
-It doesn't matter whether you're a newbie starting your Salesforce journey or a seasoned Salesforce Developer looking for a job switch.
-The below interview questions are relevant to any seniority level.
+In this article, we’ll discuss 30 commonly asked Salesforce Developer interview questions.
+Whether you're a newbie starting your Salesforce journey or a seasoned Salesforce Developer looking for a job switch, the questions below are relevant to any seniority level.

 Salesforce was initially inclined towards point-and-click features, but it eventually had to adopt Developer options.
 Developers knew how to push past boundaries and make Salesforce even better.

 Salesforce Developers customize Salesforce to meet a company's specific needs.
-They work with different teams to understand what the company wants.
-Then, they use Salesforce-specific tech tools like Apex and Lightning Components to make it happen.
+They work with different teams to understand what the company wants, and then they use Salesforce-specific tech tools like Apex and Lightning Components to make it happen.

 The work involves: